-I am a writer and my first novel Everyone is Still Alive is about the deeper realities of marriage and parenting and will be out in July 2021.
+I am a writer.
 My memoir The Last Act of Love is about the life and death of my brother.
 My second book is called A Manual for Heartache and is a broader look at sorrow, anguish, despair, loss and how to try to live with the knowledge that the world can be a cruel place.
-Dear Reader: The Comfort and Joy of Books is out in hardback now and does exactly what it says on the tin.
+Dear Reader: The Comfort and Joy of Books does exactly what it says on the tin.
+My first novel Everyone Is Still Alive is about the deeper realities of marriage and parenting.
 Write It All Down: How to put your life on the page is out now and is a guide to putting your life on the page.

 I am very proud to be a contributor to Kit de Waal’s Common People anthology.
 My essay on darts was serialised in the Guardian and can be read here.